robdmc/consecution/README.md

 Introduction
 ---
+According to Wikipedia,

+> The concept of pipelines was invented by Douglas McIlroy at Unix's ancestral
+> home of Bell Labs, prior to the actual invention of the operating system, and
+> implemented in Unix at his insistence, shaping its toolbox philosophy.

 The unix work flow of piping data between small, specialized programs has proven to be extremely robust.
 User who adopt this work flow do so by conceptualizaing their computation as a stream of data flowing through a series (or